yyx990803/pod/README.md

 - shows path to app's bare repo

-`do sethome path`

-- set home folder

-`do setsrv path`
+`do config key val`

-- set working tree folder
+- set config values and save in config.json